adam-snetiker/learning-git/notes/stashing.md

 `git stash pop` <br>
 Apply changes from the stash and drop the stash

-`git stash save "like a commit message but for a stash, used to differentiate stashes"` `git stash save "another message to create another stash"`
+`git stash save "like a commit message but for a stash, used to differentiate stashes"` <br>
+`git stash save "another message to create another stash"`

 `git stash show stash@{#}` <br>